LLNL/axom/src/axom/lumberjack/docs/sphinx/combiner_class.rst

 This Combiner combines the two given Messages if the Message text strings are equal.
-It does so by adding the second Message's ranks to the first Message (if not past the ranksLimit) and incrementing the Message's rankCount as well.
+It does so by adding the second Message's ranks to the first Message (if not past the ranksLimit) and incrementing the Message's count as well.
 This is handled by Message.addRanks().